-to outline how: the rule as then drafted had safeguards, consistent with the old practice, for class members who wished to disassociate themselves from the class; that the rule permitted class members to opt out of the class; that as the class members entered into identical contracts there was sufficient commonality.
+Moulton although he was not referred to), held that the rule had to be interpreted without reference to pre-1873 Chancery practice.
+166 It went on to outline how: the rule as then drafted had safeguards, consistent with the old practice, for class members who wished to disassociate themselves from the class; that the rule permitted class members to opt out of the class; that as the class members entered into identical contracts there was sufficient commonality.
 Relying on EMI Records and Moon v Atherton, amongst others, it went on to affirm that damages claims were not to be automatically excluded from representative actions.
 In essence, it held that the representative action had to be applied, 'within the spirit of flexibility' which imbued the 19th Century case law.
-164 A flexibility available in 1790, reaffirmed in 1990 and quaere still available then in 2008.
+167 A flexibility available in 1790, reaffirmed in 1990 and quaere still available then in 2008.

 - Most recently Morritt VC in Independiente Ltd v Music Trading On-Line (HK) Ltd examined the scope of the rule in its CPR guise: CPR 19.6.
-165 He noted that the principles governing the rule were the same post-CPR as they were pre-CPR, albeit the rule had to be interpreted and applied consistently with the overriding objective.
+168 He noted that the principles governing the rule were the same post-CPR as they were pre-CPR, albeit the rule had to be interpreted and applied consistently with the overriding objective.
 In particular the definition of 'same interest' in the rule had to be interpreted flexibly and in conformity with the overriding objective.
 The test to establish whether the rule was appropriate for the case was that laid down by Ellis: common interest, common grievance and relief beneficial to all.
 There was a common interest despite the presence of different defences (contrary to Markt).
 Pecuniary relief was available as it was beneficial to all. - 19.
 John Sorabji expresses the view that it is arguable that the representative rule as explained in the jurisprudence could be transformed into a modern class action, with two exceptions.
 As it stands at the present time the jurisdiction does not accommodate cy-près distributions nor does it operate to suspend limitation periods for the represented class.
 Such reforms would have to be the product of primary legislation and a public policy debate properly carried out by Parliament.